Hugo Dellien: National representation

 Dellien qualified to represent Bolivia at the 2020 Summer Olympics.

 Dellien has represented Bolivia at the Davis Cup with a W/L record of 26–10.

 Personal life

-His younger brother Murkel Dellien is also a tennis player who currently plays at Wichita State University.
+His younger brother Murkel Dellien is also a professional tennis player who formerly played at Wichita State University.
+Their father, Hugo Eduardo Dellien, represented Beni Department as a substitute member of the Chamber of Deputies for the Social Democratic Power alliance from 2006 to 2010.

 Dellien owned an ice cream business alongside his father, Hugo Sr., purchased with some of his early career earnings.

 Dellien is married to retired tennis player Liz Camila Giangreco Campiz; the couple share a daughter.

-Grand Slam performance timelines
+Performance timelines

 Singles

-Current after the 2022 US Open.
+Current after the 2025 US Open.